-Many communities in the region are driven to focus on economic development as a means to expand their nonresidential tax base and thus to mitigate the dependence on the residential tax base to fund the local schools and government.
-The existing tax rates in the region in 2012 averaged \$21.00 per thousand but varied considerably, ranging from just under \$30.00 to under \$7.00 per ranging from just under \$30.00 to under \$7.00 per thousand in equalized valuation.
+Many communities in the region are driven to focus on economic development as a means to expand their nonresidential tax base and thus to mitigate the dependence on the residential tax base and thus to finitigate the dependence government.
+The existing tax rates in the region in 2012 averaged \$21.00 per thousand but varied considerably, ranging from just under \$30.00 to under \$7.00 per thousand in equalized valuation.
 (Figure ED-18)

 While a high non-residential valuation is effective in some communities, the relationship between high non -residential valuation and low tax rate does not always hold true.
 There are a number of communities such as Salem, Exeter, Epping and Plaistow that have both a high non residential valuation but also are on the higher end of the tax rate scale.
-There are other factors that significantly interact with this relationship, such as whether the community supports sewer and water infrastructure, whether those cost are included in the tax rate, whether the non residential development requires a high degree of services (such as with retail development) or whether it is largely due to one or a few very high value properties, such as a power station or major manufacturer.
+There are other factors that significantly interact with this relationship, such as whether the community supports sewer and water infrastructure, whether those cost are included in the tax rate, whether the Figure ED-18 Equalized Tax Rate - 2012 non residential development requires a high degree of services (such as with retail development) or whether it is largely due to one or a few very high value properties, such as a power station or major manufacturer.
 Maps ED-4 and ED-5 illustrate the lack of correlation between equalized value and tax rates.
 A much stronger correlation is found, as expected, between high valuation per capita and low tax rate as seen in Figure ED-19 which graphs the ordinal regional rank of low-to-high tax rates with high-to-low ranks of per capita valuation.